What Does a Hindu Groom Wear to his Wedding

 The favorite footwear for an Indian groom is the mojari.
 It emerged during the Mughal era and soon became popular due to its rich embroidery and royal look.
 It is made of leather and the part near the toes, it curl upwards.
 For weddings, grooms usually choose heavily embroidered mojari encrusted with gems, mirrors and even shells.

-If you'd like to read similar articles to What Does a Hindu Groom Wear to his Wedding, we recommend you browse around our Weddings & Parties category.
+If you want to read similar articles to What Does a Hindu Groom Wear to his Wedding, we recommend you visit our Weddings & Parties category.